 Frank Kent’s Dream ParkCity of Fort Worth Fort Worth, Texas

-Frank Kent’s Dream Park has a 1.3-sq-acre, inclusive playground that features rubber surfaces to allow easier access for those with wheelchairs and walkers; swings with back support for children with low muscle tone; a roller slide to provide deep-muscle stimulation; Cozy Dome structures to provide quiet spaces for those with sensory processing disorders; a We-saw seesaw that rocks gently; a ZipKroozTM zipline with two bays, one with a disc seat and one with a molded bucket seat with lock-in-place harness, so children with limited core strength can participate; a Sway Fun glider with room for two wheelchairs and two large benches for other passengers; and more.
+Frank Kent’s Dream Park is a 1.3-sq-acre, inclusive playground.
+The park and playground feature rubber surfaces to allow easier access for those with wheelchairs and walkers, swings with back support for children with low muscle tone, a roller slide to provide deep-muscle stimulation, Cozy Dome structures to provide quiet spaces for those with sensory processing disorders, a We-saw seesaw that rocks gently, a Sway Fun glider with room for two wheelchairs and two large benches for other passengers, and a ZipKroozTM zipline with two bays.
+The bays include one with a disc seat and one with a molded bucket seat with lock-in-place harness, so children with limited core strength can participate.

 - PROJECT LEADERSHIP